offalynne/Input/docs/latest/Common-Keyboard-Combos.md

 ---

-Presented below are system-level bindings to mind when defining a control scheme.
+Presented below are system software-level bindings to mind when defining a control scheme.

 ### Steam and GOG
 | Input                     | Action            |